 DEPARTURE BAY Jacqueline Heerema

 The sea gives and the sea takes.
-Anyone who lives with the sea knows that, also the Zeeuwen in February 1953, when the water took over their land.
-Tanis' father was an 8-year-old boy when he experienced the flood disaster.
+Everyone living with the sea knows that.
+The Zeeuwen also in February 1953, when the water took over their land.
+As well as the father of Aram Tanis, who, as an eight-year-old boy, experienced the flood disaster.

-In the documentary Departure Bay, created by Aram Tanis and Jacolijn Verhoef, the father tells his personal story of those fateful days.
-The memories of the father complete the 'Big Story' of the flood disaster, as we know from the history books, with everyday life scenes; such as cycling along the dikes while the water was so high that you could no longer move forward, filling sand bags with his father, disinfecting corpse carriers, the white bread that was dropped out of planes and throwing snowballs with the soldiers.
+In the documentary Departure Bay, created by Aram Tanis and Jacolijn Verhoef, the father talks about those fateful days.
+The memories complete the 'Big Story' of the flood disaster, as we know from the history books, with small scenes from everyday life.
+Such as cycling along the dykes, while the water was so high it was impossible to move forward; the filling of sandbags with his father; the disinfection of corps carriers and throwing snowballs with soldiers.